tpetry/laravel-postgresql-enhanced/README.md

 #### Drop If Exists

 In addition to the Laravel methods to drop indexes, methods to drop indexes if they exist have been added.
-The methods `dropIndexIfExists`, `dropPrimaryIfExists`, `dropSpatialIndexIfExists` and `dropSpatialIndexIfExists` match the semantics of their laravel originals.
+The methods `dropFullTextIfExists`, `dropIndexIfExists`, `dropPrimaryIfExists`, `dropSpatialIndexIfExists` and `dropSpatialIndexIfExists` match the semantics of their laravel originals.

 #### Partial Indexes